pieces-app/soc-II-policy/policies/Secure Development Policy/secure-development-policy-2025.md

 ## **Protection of Test Data**

 Test data shall be selected carefully, protected, and controlled.
 Confidential customer data shall be protected in accordance with all contracts and commitments.
-Customer data shall not be used for testing purposes without the explicit permission of the data owner and the Director of Engineering (or delegate).
+Customer data shall not be used for testing purposes without the explicit permission of the data owner and the CTO (or delegate).
 Where feasible, de‑identify or synthesize test data.

 ## **Acquisition of Third‑Party Systems and Software**